Travel guide

 • Motorola: Edge 30, Edge 40, Razr 40 and recent models.

-To check on an iPhone, go to Settings → General → About and look for "eSIM available".
+To check on iPhone, go to Settings → General → About and look for "eSIM available."
 On Android, go to Settings → Connections → SIM card manager.
 If you see an option to add a plan, you already have an eSIM.

 Why PuraSim for Europe?

-There are several options on the market, but for the Mexican traveler, PuraSim offers concrete advantages: coverage in more than 30 European countries with a single plan, 100% online activation from Mexico before your flight, Spanish language support, and prices payable in pesos or with any card.
-You don't need to arrive at Madrid airport looking for a physical SIM or paying the airport kiosk fees.
+There are several options on the market, but for Mexican travelers, PuraSim has specific advantages: coverage in more than 30 European countries with a single plan, 100% online activation from Mexico before your flight, Spanish language support, and prices payable in pesos or with any card.
+You don't need to arrive at Madrid airport to look for a physical SIM or pay the kiosk fees at the airport.

-You can see all available plans in PuraSim's eSIM collection for Europe.
-If you also travel through Latin America before or after, we have specific plans in the eSIM collection for Latin America.
+You can see all available plans in PuraSim's Europe eSIM collection.
+If you also travel through Latin America before or after, we have specific plans in the Latin America eSIM collection.

 How much does internet cost in Europe for a Mexican traveler?

-Option 1: Roaming from Telcel or AT&T Mexico (the most expensive)
+Option 1: Telcel or AT&T Mexico Roaming (the most expensive)

 Option 2: Local SIM at the European airport

 Arriving in Madrid, Paris, or Rome and buying a local SIM is a valid option.
 A Vodafone Spain or Orange France SIM with 15–20 GB usually costs between 15 and 25 EUR (between 270 and 450 MXN at the current exchange rate of ~18 MXN per euro).
-The problem: you have to remove your Mexican SIM to use it, which means your Mexican number loses coverage, and if you travel to several European countries, a SIM from one country might not work as well in others.
+The problem: you have to remove your Mexican SIM to use it, which means your Mexican number will lose coverage, and if you travel to several European countries, a SIM from one country may not work as well in the others.

 Option 3: PuraSim Europe eSIM (the smartest)

-With a pan-European eSIM from PuraSim, you pay for a single plan that gives you data in all countries on your itinerary.
-Estimated prices are:
+With a pan-European eSIM from PuraSim, you pay for a single plan that gives you data in all the countries on your itinerary.
+Indicative prices are:

 • 3 GB for 30 days: ~10 EUR (~180 MXN) — ideal for short stays or travelers who use hotel WiFi.